firehist/angular-courses-app/README.md

 2. Insert a button at the top of the table and set an *event binding* to display and hide all images The text should be adapted to the current stage: `Show the images` or `Hide the images`
 3. Develop the filter two-way binding (input text <=> display) (*use banana in the box `[()]`*)
+4. Create a custom Pipe to reverse a word

 ### 04 - More on components